Anifilm

-Anifilm is an International Festival of Animated Films held in Třeboň, Czech Republic.
+Anifilm is an international festival of animated films held in the Czech Republic.
 It was founded in 2010.
+Until 2019, it was held in Třeboň, and since 2020, it is held in Liberec.
 The festival features the most interesting films from the entire spectrum of animation, with awards in the categories of student work, design for television and made to order, and Best Film.

 Awards

 Gameday

 Gameday is a video game festival that has been a part of Anifilm since 2010.
 Visitors can try multiple video games there and meet their developers.
 The Czech Game of the Year Awards were held there until 2017.